What City Data Should Toronto Make Public?

 Official title: Open Data: What new data sets would you like to see?

 Toronto wants to know what city data you'd find useful.
 Got an idea for a dataset the city should publish?
-Maybe transit delay investigations, parking enforcement stats, or street sign info?
-You can suggest new datasets or vote for others' ideas.
+This is your chance to suggest it and explain how you'd use it.

 Why This Matters